-Faculty notify student of sanction, and refer students to Tutoring to book a remediation appointment with a Reference & Citation Specialist.
+Faculty notify student of sanction, and refer students to Tutoring to book a remediation appointment with an Academic Integrity Remediation Specialist.

-After receiving notification of the sanction, students will have 30 days to meet with a Reference & Citation Specialist.
-Reference & Citation Specialists are available at Davis, Trafalgar, and HMC, including evenings and weekends.
+After receiving notification of the sanction, students will have 45 days to meet with an Academic Integrity Remediation Specialist.
+Academic Integrity Remediation Specialists are available for appointments during daytime hours, Monday-Friday.

-The Reference & Citation Specialist will register the student in the Academic Integrity Tutorial on SLATE.
-Students must complete this tutorial prior to their appointment with the Reference & Citation Specialist.
+The Academic Integrity Remediation Specialist will register the student in the Academic Integrity Tutorial on SLATE.
+Students must complete this tutorial prior to their appointment with the Academic Integrity Remediation Specialist.
 The tutorial will take approximately one hour to complete.

-The Reference & Citation Specialist will meet with students for their appointment to answer any questions about the tutorial, research and citation practices, or about the student’s assignment.
+The Academic Integrity Remediation Specialist will meet with students for their appointment to answer any questions about the tutorial, academic integrity, research and citation practices.

-Students will complete a practice multiple-choice quiz after the appointment based on the Academic Integrity Tutorial.
+Students will complete a quiz during the appointment based on the Academic Integrity Tutorial.